 Writing-on-Stone Provincial Park – a top spot to go glamping in Alberta

-Writing-on-Stone Provincial Park in southeast Alberta (now a UNESCO World Heritage Site) offers three comfort campsites under a stand of cottonwood trees in the Milk River Valley.
+Writing-on-Stone Provincial Park in southeast Alberta (now a UNESCO World Heritage Site) offers three – three person small insulated cabins under a stand of cottonwood trees in the Milk River Valley.

-Along with your private deck you get a comfortable bed, bedding, a fan and an amazing experience in a park known for its beauty.
-Rates are $115 a night.
+Along with your private deck you get a comfortable bed, bedding, an electric fan, a gas barbecue with a side burner, a fire-pit and an amazing experience in a park known for its beauty.

 Parks Canada has spearheaded oTENTiks – a canvas tent erected on a wooden platform with rustic furniture and a picnic table but no bedding or cooking gear.

-You can rent them in the following national parks – Elk Island (near Edmonton), Banff, Jasper, and trappers tents, tipis or trapline cabins in Rocky Mountain House National Historic Site.
+There is also heritage camping in Métis trappers tents, tipis and trapline cabins in Rocky Mountain House National Historic Site from May 17- September 30, 2024.
 Prices start at about $110 per night.

-Sundance Lodge, Kananaskis Country for a rustic glamping in Alberta experience
+Sundance by Basecamp, Kananaskis for a rustic glamping in Alberta experience

-I’ve included Cypress Hills Provincial Park as it’s a great place to visit and with three widely dispersed backcountry huts you feel like you’re the only one in the park.
+I’ve included Cypress Hills Provincial Park as it’s a great place to go glamping in Alberta especially with its many widely dispersed backcountry huts and cabins.
+You may feel like you’re the only one in the park!

 Famous for its black skies, the park is also a treat to visit for the birder, hiker or boater.
-The three huts are rustic – offering beds and cooking facilities but not much else.
-They sleep anywhere from six people to ten people and rent for $80 to $100 per night.
+The Cypress Hills huts and cabins are rustic – offering beds and cooking facilities but not much else.

-Glamping at The Nest in Lesser Slave Lake Provincial Park
+Glamping at The Nest in Lesser Slave Lake Provincial Park, Alberta

 It’s quite luxurious and not the least bit like tenting.
 With two bathrooms, a common area, kitchen facilities and an outdoor deck, I doubt one night will be enough.